Major Groups > Gilled Mushrooms > Pale-Spored > Russula

 So How Do I Identify My Russula?

-When I try to identify russulas, I don't even bother if I don't have at least three specimens to work with (unless there is something very distinctive about the mushroom).
+When I try to identify russulas, I don't even bother if I don't have at least three specimens to work with (unless there is something very distinctive about the mushroom), representing the various stages of maturity.
 I carefully record all of the ridiculous features--like how far the cap cuticle peels, or whether the spores are "partially" or "completely" reticulate--to the best of my ability, trying to be objective.
 I have found that it helps to curse loudly while doing this, but this may or may not help you with the process.
 Then I get out the keys and descriptions, and have at it.
 I keep my expectations low, because I know that I am likely to end up with three or four possibilities, each of which varies fairly substantially on one or another feature.

 Russulas at MushroomExpert.Com

-Key to the rubescent species in North America.
+Key to 28 rubescent and/or cinerescent species in North America.

 Foetid Russulas